Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Boundary Aware Temporal Forgery Detection+ Method

 \subsection{Visual Encoder}

-The goal of the visual encoder $\mathcal{F}_{\mathcal{E}_v}$ is to capture the frame-level spatio-temporal features from the input RGB information $V \supset \{V_i\}_{i=1}^{n}$ using an MViTv2~\cite{liMViTv22022}.
+The goal of the visual encoder $\mathcal{F}_{\mathcal{E}_v}$ is to capture the frame-level spatio-temporal features from the input visual modality $V \supset \{V_i\}_{i=1}^{n}$ using an MViTv2~\cite{liMViTv22022}.
 MViTv2 achieves seminal performance gain for different video analysis tasks including video action recognition and detection.
 In addition, MViTv2 leverages hierarchical multi-scale features compared to the basic ViT~\cite{dosovitskiyImage2021}.
 Our backbone MViTv2-Base model comprises of 4 blocks and 24 multi-head self-attention layers.
 As illustrated in Figure~\ref{fig:model}, the visual encoder $\mathcal{F}_{\mathcal{E}_v}$ maps the inputs $V \in \mathbb{R}^{C\times T\times H\times W}$ ($T$ is the number of frames, $C$ is the number of channels, and $H$ and $W$ are the height and width of the frames) to latent space $\mathbf{z}_v\in \mathbb{R}^{C_f \times T}$ ($C_f$ is the dimension of the features).
-The overall mapping function of the visual encoder can be summarized as follows: $\mathcal{F}_{\mathcal{E}_v}: V \to \mathbf{z}_v.$